not-forest/rpi-fan-driver/README.md

 echo "44" > /dev/rpifan  # (001|01100) Set GPIO pin to 12 with PWM mode 1 (Somewhere around 10%).
 ```

 Driver will request a `pwm-bcm2835` kernel module, which will allow it for obtaining one or two PWM channels.
 Based on the compiled device-tree overlay the GPIO pins on which PWM will appear may vary.
+The adaptive PWM and custom PWM values can be adjusted via `rpi_fan_util` utility.

 The value must be a `u8` written in decimal format.
 The first 5 bits of which, represent the address of the available pin, while the remaining 3 bits indicate the PWM mode.